 \subsubsection{Visualizing time-varying Mixed Graphical Model}

-In Figure \ref{tvmgm_application} we visualize several aspects of the time-varying MGM estimated in Section \ref{sec_tvmgm_est}.
+Figure \ref{tvmgm_application} displays several aspects of the time-varying MGM estimated on the fruit-fly data above.
 The top panel shows the number of edges (solid line) estimated across the time series of 67 measurements, which decreases across the time series.
 This can be explained by the small number of measurements available at the end of the time series (see red dashes on the time arrow).
-To make this explicit, we plotted the local $n_{\sigma = 0.3, t_e}$, the used sample size at a given estimation point (see Section \ref{theory_timevarying}).
+To make this explicit, we plot $n_{\sigma = 0.3, t^e}$, the used sample size at a given estimation point (see Section \ref{theory_timevarying}).
 We see that extremely few data points are available in the end of the time series, resulting in a very low sensitivity to detect edges.
 The lower panel shows the undirected network at the 2nd, 6th and 13th estimation point out of 20 equally spaced estimation points across the whole time series (blue dashes).

-While we can interpret the MGM at each estimation in context of the local $n_{\sigma, t_e}$, it is difficult to interpret changes over time, because the sensitivity of the algorithm decreases towards the end of the time series (because less data is available) and hence it is unclear whether edges in the end of the time series are absent in the true model or whether the sensitivity of the algorithm was too low to detect them.
+While we can interpret the MGM at each estimation in context of the local $n_{\sigma, t^e}$, it is difficult to interpret changes over time, because the sensitivity of the algorithm decreases towards the end of the time series (because less data is available) and hence it is unclear whether edges in the end of the time series are absent in the true model or whether the sensitivity of the algorithm was too low to detect them.
 This highlights the importance of collecting data with a roughly constant sampling frequency.
 We provide code to exactly reproduce Figure \ref{tvmgm_application} from the package example data set \code{fruitfly_data} in the online supplementary materials and on the Github repository \url{https://github.com/jmbh/mgmDocumentation}.